-Where does the lycian way start?
-How long is it?
+Having hiked the Lycian Way we’ve put together some information to help.
 The Lycian Way is a 540km trail that spans Turkey’s southwestern coastline from Ölüdeniz (near Fethiye) to Geyikbayırı (near Antalya).
 It’s referred to as a “cultural route” connecting ancient Lycian ruins, rural farming settlements, and holiday beach towns via mule trails, nomadic footpaths, and ancient Roman roads.
 Followed in its entirety, the hike takes approximately 29 days to complete and passes through 25 historical sites.
 The trail crosses a region of Turkey historically called Lycia.
 It was home to the Lycians, a sea-faring people.
 Mysterious and autonomous, the Lycian’s valued freedom and practiced democracy in a unified Lycian League.
 In later centuries they became part of the Roman Empire.

 The Lycian Way has been named one of the top long-distance hikes in the world.
 It offers an interesting contrast between nature, solitude, culture, and tourism.
 Some stretches are far from another soul where you literally stumble upon abandoned Lycian ruins and into remote farming villages where it feels like stepping back in time.
 Other sections take you through established tourist towns where admission to ruins requires an entry ticket.

 It’s not possible to mention the Lycian Way without mentioning its visionary, Kate Clow, a British woman and budding historian.
 Driven by a desire to preserve Turkey’s history she researched and pioneered the Lycian Way.
 In the 1990’s, assisted by volunteers, she way-marked the entire trail.
 She is also the author of the most comprehensive Lycian Way guide book.